Apple's October event reveals new iPad Pro, MacBook Air, Mac Mini

 The Mac Mini, with a base price of $800, will come standard with flash (solid-state) memory and a quad-core processor.
 The cases for both computers are made entirely of recycled aluminum.

-Starting next year, the iPad Pro will also support a fully functioning version of Adobe Photoshop, Apple announced—a clear bid to maintain Apple popularity among creative workers.
+Starting next year, the iPad Pro will also support a fully functioning version of Adobe Photoshop, Apple announced—a clear bid to maintain Apple popularity among workers in design-intensive industries and visual fields.

 The upgrade comes as the number of iPads sold reaches 400 million globally, according to Apple CEO Tim Cook.
 "We've sold more iPads in the last year than the entire notebook lineup of all the biggest notebook manufacturers," he said onstage at the event, noting that the device was "faster than 92 percent of portable computers."